 Abstract

 Mixed-Integer Linear Programming (MILP) is a fundamental tool for combinatorial optimization with extensive real-world applications.
 A central challenge is designing efficient MILP formulations.
 Large Language Models (LLMs) offer new opportunities to automate the modeling process, from deriving formulations to strengthening them.
 To ensure correctness, we need robust methods to compare formulations.
 However, existing approaches evaluate formulations numerically and fail to reason about general problem instances.
 We resolve this limitation by introducing a constructive notion of MILP reformulation that can be formalized in Lean and machine-checked.
 We develop FLARE (Formulation-Level Automated Reformulation Evaluation), a method that uses an LLM-based agent and the Lean proof assistant to verify proposed reformulations against a reference.
-To evaluate our approach, we introduce FormulationBench, a challenging dataset of 20 problems and 116 formulations.
-FLARE outperforms existing methods with 96.9% accuracy.
-For cases where formal guarantees are not necessary, we introduce FLARE-NL, an LLM proxy that achieves 99.7% accuracy.
+To evaluate our approach, we introduce FormulationBench, a challenging dataset of 20 problems and 109 formulations.
+FLARE outperforms existing methods, with 100% accuracy on the NP-hard subset of FormulationBench.
+Furthermore, FLARE produces a machine-checkable certificate for every reformulation it accepts.
+For cases where formal guarantees are not necessary, we introduce FLARE-NL, a fast and cheap LLM proxy that matches FLARE’s accuracy but produces no certificate.
 These methods enable reliable verification in automated optimization modeling.

 The FLARE workflow

-(a) An agent is given natural language and Python representations of two MILP formulations and is instructed to generate Lean formalizations of both.
-Combined with our formalization of MILP reformulation, this yields a formal claim that formulation B is a reformulation of A. (b) The agent then attempts to construct a Lean proof of that claim.
+(a) An agent is given templated LaTeX and Python representations of a pair of MILP formulations and their parameter mapping and is instructed to formalize them in Lean.
+Combined with our formalization of MILP reformulation, this yields a formal claim that formulation B is a reformulation of A under the fixed parameter map. (b) In the second phase, the agent attempts to construct a Lean proof of that claim.
 The lean-lsp-mcp server allows the agent to obtain detailed feedback from the Lean process as it develops the proof.

 Results

-We evaluate FLARE and FLARE-NL on the FormulationBench dataset and compare it against established baselines.1 FLARE achieves 96.9% accuracy and is the only method that generates machine-checkable reformulation certificates.
-Among unverified methods, FLARE-NL outperforms EquivaMap with 99.7% accuracy.
+We evaluate FLARE and FLARE-NL on the NP-hard subset of the FormulationBench dataset and compare them against established baselines.1 Both achieve 100% accuracy, and FLARE is the only method that generates machine-checkable reformulation certificates.2 FLARE-NL produces no certificate, but it is 30x faster and 25x cheaper than FLARE.

 Existing methods fail to catch formulation-level modeling errors, such as transformations (1) and (2), where a transformation can appear valid on the tested instance while failing as a general reformulation.
 EquivaMap’s solution-mapping approach handles transformations (3) and (4), showing its advantage over the execution heuristic, but it is unable to certify validity for non-linear reformulations.
 In contrast, FLARE’s formulation-level guarantees eliminate these false positives.